cropmosaiks/Featurization/README.md

 ## Future Work

-suggested ways to expand this work
+paste from tech doc the suggested ways to expand this work when we are done with it

 ## Contributing